tradervue/api-docs/README.md

 `GET /api/v1/imports`

-Querying the import status will clear it, so the next import can proceed, unless the status indicates there is an import queued or processing.
+Querying the import status will clear it and reset it to "ready", unless the status indicates there is an import queued or processing.
+This call is not idempotent.

 #### Request